skeoop/skeoop.github.io/feedback/Lab9-Feedback.md

 Many students wrote compare that reads an array of bytes from each file and compares the arrays byte-by-byte.
 That's good!
 Its much faster than reading 1 byte.
-But the logic of `compare` is more complex.
+But the logic of `compare` is more complex -- but not too hard.

 Another way to get faster input is using a `BufferedInputStream`.
 Then you can read 1 byte at a time and let BufferedInputStream